kevijohn/kevijohn.github.io/_posts/2022-01-02-setting-up-shop.md

 # Create the repo

 Next step was to create a repo for the blog.
 GitHub is very specific about how you name the repo, and you can only have one Pages repo per GitHub user.
 There may be other options for organizations and projects,  but it started to feel like I was going down a rabbit hole that ultimately was not a good fit for my needs.
 I'm not going to spend time here going into detail of setting up GitHub Pages, [see here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) for GitHub's own documentation.
-By default, the URL for a GitHub Pages site is http://<github username>.github.io.
-At the end of the setup process, I was able to (and still can) navigate to [http://kevijohn.github.io](http://kevijohn.github.io) and see the contents of the readme.md file in the repo.
+By default, the URL for a GitHub Pages site is http://\<github username\>.github.io.
+At the end of the setup process, I was able to (and still can) navigate to <https://kevijohn.github.io> and see the contents of the readme.md file in the repo.

 It's alive!
+ALIVE!!!

 # Point the domain to the repo